 Franchising is a complex area of law that involves many different aspects of intellectual property law.
-At Gross Law Group, we have experience in cases involving franchise startups, negotiations, disputes, and litigation — we work with business owners throughout Melbourne, Florida as well as other cities in the area.
+At Gross Law Group, P.A., we have experience in cases involving franchise startups, negotiations, disputes, and litigation — we work with business owners throughout Melbourne, Florida as well as other cities in the area.

 Franchising is the process through which a business owner who has created a system of doing business and a brand (the Franchisor) can license this brand as a way of doing business to others (Franchisees).
 A famous example is McDonalds: The brand owner, corporate, is the Franchisor and the owners of each independently owned store are called Franchisees.
 This type of business arrangement is intended to be a profitable partnership for all involved.

 The Franchisor shares its years of experience, sources, methods, trademarks, patents and other valuable assets with the Franchisee in exchange for an Initial Franchise Fee (paid when the Franchisee signs up) and an ongoing Royalty Fee (paid based on the total sales made by the Franchisee).
 The Franchisee gets to jump ahead of all of the years of design, development, trials and errors which are generally part of any new business start up.
 The Franchisee, by partnering with an experienced Franchisor, is often able to build a successful business faster and with less risk because they do not have to learn everything about their business from scratch; they’ve essentially rented the years of experience and knowledge of the Franchisor.